OPEC, oil companies clash at Davos over price collapse

 Speaking at the World Economic Forum in Davos, Switzerland, the heads of two of the world's largest oil firms warned that the decline in investments in future production could lead to a supply shortage and a dramatic price increase.

-Claudio Descalzi, the head of Italian energy company Eni Spa (ENI.MI), said that unless OPEC acts to restore stability in oil prices, these could overshoot to $200 per barrel several years down the line.
+Claudio Descalzi, the head of Italian energy company Eni Spa, said that unless OPEC acts to restore stability in oil prices, these could overshoot to $200 per barrel several years down the line.

 "What we need is stability...
 OPEC is like the central bank for oil which must give stability to the oil prices to be able to invest in a regular way," Descalzi told Reuters Television.